Kei18/time-independent-planning/readme.md

 It is written in C++(17) with [CMake](https://cmake.org/) build and tested on OSX 10.15.
 The visualizer uses [openFrameworks](https://openframeworks.cc).

-The implementations include emulation of FCP and MCP [1] in the time-independent model.
+The implementations include emulation of FSP and MCP [1] in the time-independent model.

 ## Demo
 ![demo in small filed](/material/sample.gif)